Accompanying family members to students, PhDs and persons having or applying for a residence permit to obtain a Danish authorisation

 This will give you time to settle in Denmark.

 In the application form, the sponsor must declare that he or she can support him- or herself and the accompanying family during this period.

 If you are already in Denmark when applying, you can stay in Denmark while your application is being processed.

 You will normally be granted a permit valid for the same period as the family member who is in Denmark to study or to obtain a Danish authorisation (the sponsor).

 If the sponsor’s permit is extended, and you want to stay in Denmark, you must apply for an extension of your residence permit.

 It is very important that you apply for an extension before your permit expires.
 If you submit your application after your residence permit has expired, you risk having your application rejected and having to leave Denmark.

 If you submit your application for an extension in time, you can stay in Denmark even though your permit expires.

-If you are an accompanying child and you are granted your first residence permit before you have turned 18 years old, you can extend your permit even though you have turned 18 in the meantime.
-However, you must still be living at the same address as the sponsor.
+If you are an accompanying child and you are granted your first residence permit before you turn 18 years old, you can extend your permit, even if you have turned 18 in the meantime, if you still reside at the same address as the sponsor.

 What more do I need to know before I apply?